vladsaniuk/tf-practice/README.md

 karpenter_config

 If Karpenter throws that CRDs already exists, you either import it into tfstate, or delete from cluster manually, prior to tf apply.

+Karpenter module deploys all required roles to aws-auth.